Summary

 - appointing or removing a director or secretary;

-- changes in your share structure;
+- changing your share structure;

-- transfering shares.
+- transferring shares.

-It is important that before proceeding with notifying ASIC of a change to the company details, you follow the internal procedures and considerations outlined in the Corporations Act, the company’s constitution or the company’s shareholders deed.
+It is important that, before proceeding with notifying ASIC of a change to the company details, you follow the internal procedures and considerations outlined in the Corporations Act, the company’s constitution or the company’s shareholders’ deed.
 Some examples of these steps include:

 - Board/Shareholder approval: Depending on the change, it may require approval from the board of directors or shareholders at a properly convened meeting.